Lavender (2000 film)

 Lavender (薰衣草 (Fan Yi Cho)) is a 2000 Hong Kong romantic film written and directed by Riley Yip Kam-Hung.
 The film stars Taiwanese actor singer Takeshi Kaneshiro, Hong Kong actress singer Kelly Chen and actor singer Eason Chan.
-The title of the film is derived from Kelly Chen's character Athena's deceased boyfriend favorite scent, which was lavender.
+The title of the film is derived from Athena's (Kelly Chen) deceased boyfriend's favorite scent, which was lavender.
 The film is the third collaboration between Kaneshiro and Chen, the two previously co-starred together in 1996 Lost and Found and 1998 Anna Magdalena.

 Plot

 A young woman's life is changed when an angel with a broken wing lands on her balcony.

 Athena (Kelly Chen) is an aroma therapy teacher and scent shop owner.
 She is lonely and depressed, her life is empty, she desperately longs and misses her deceased boyfriend Andrew.
 Each day she purchases a helium balloon, writes a message on it and releases it to the skies hoping it will reach Andrew.
 The days and nights come and go without much surprises until one night when an angel named Angel (Takeshi Kaneshiro) crashes into her apartment balcony.
 At first she thinks he is a burglar until he explains to her that he is an injured angel who can't return to heaven until the Holy Door is opened plus he must gather love to be able to fly again.
 She lets him stay at her place until he can return to heaven but he must be her servant to repay for staying at her home.
 He tells her he won't be much of an bother since he doesn't consume human food as he only survives on humans giving him love.

 While returning home from one of their shopping errands together they both run into Athena's nosy gay next door neighbor Chow Chow (Eason Chan).
 Chow Chow is immediately smitten with Angel and falls in love with him at first sight.
 That night Chow Chow invites himself and his dog (also named Chow Chow) who happens to be a Chow Chow breed over to Athena's place to chit chat with Angel.
 While talking to Chow Chow, Angel learns more about Athena and Chow Chow's connection to Athena.
 Athena's deceased boyfriend Andrew was also Chow Chow's childhood friend whom Chow Chow was in love with, in order to be near Andrew, Chow Chow decided to move across the hall from Athena's.
 Angel also finds out that Andrew was an SDU team officer who had dead suddenly of heat stroke one day during a typical training day and that Athena has never really gotten over his death.